stickz/rtorrent/README.md

 This project does not offer pre-built binaries at this moment in time.
 It's required to build the project manually with xmlrpc-c.
 We test and develop our project with GCC and GNU Make.

 **Installing xmlrpc-c**
-We strong advise that you use xmlrpc-c stable branch to ensure the torrent client is stable.
+We strong advise that you use xmlrpc-c super stable branch to ensure the torrent client is stable.
 We recommend disabling c++, wininet and libwww support.
 And to use your curl installation.
 ```
-svn checkout svn://svn.code.sf.net/p/xmlrpc-c/code/stable
+svn checkout svn://svn.code.sf.net/p/xmlrpc-c/code/super_stable
 ./configure --prefix=/usr --disable-cplusplus --disable-wininet-client --disable-libwww-client
 make -j$(nproc) CFLAGS="-O3"
 make install